Quality at RTI

 Quality Management Systems

 Quality management systems are formalized systems that document the structure, responsibilities, and procedures required to achieve excellence in program and project management.
 RTI uses a variety of quality management systems based on client and project needs.
 We recognize that project managers (e.g., principal investigators, study directors) are the best single point of control to continuously update and reevaluate project quality activities based on the most recent technical and scientific information.
 Each program area strives to reduce waste, errors, and inefficiency; to reduce response time; and to improve overall customer service and satisfaction.

 In pursuit of long-term market competitiveness, RTI recognizes the need for effective and efficient administrative services and began an initiative to develop and sustain high-quality services at the lowest possible cost.
-We are facilitating multiple business process improvement projects by applying proven Lean Six Sigma techniques to develop effective, efficient, scalable, and resilient administrative processes and services.
+We facilitate business process improvement projects by applying proven Lean Six Sigma techniques to develop effective, efficient, scalable, and resilient administrative processes and services.